 The blackmail attempt is based on the case of Wyoming Sen. Lester C. Hunt, who was blackmailed by members of the Republican Party.
 Hunt was told by Sen. Styles Bridges that if he ran for re-election that November, the details of his son's arrest (for soliciting prostitution from a male undercover officer) would end up "in every mailbox in Wyoming".
 Hunt eventually agreed to step down, but 11 days later committed suicide in the Capitol.

-The film plot centers on a terminally ill President trying to preserve his foreign policy agenda by appointing a Secretary of State he has confidence in.
-Technically, the new President can fire the Secretary of State and appoint whoever he likes.
-However, the Secretary of State is the senior member of the cabinet.
-The death of a President often requires the new President to provide a sense of continuity to alleviate anxiety in the public.
-That is why of the 8 Vice Presidents who have succeeded to the Presidency (7 by death, 1 by resignation), 6 of them have kept the sitting Secretary of State for some or all of their terms.
+The film's plot centers on a terminally ill President trying to preserve his foreign policy agenda by appointing a Secretary of State he has confidence in.
+Technically, the new President can fire the Secretary of State and appoint whomever he likes.
+However, the Secretary of State is the senior member of the cabinet, and the death of a President often necessitates that the new President provide a sense of continuity to alleviate anxiety in the public.
+That is why, of the eight Vice Presidents who have succeeded to the Presidency (seven by death, one by resignation), six of them have kept the sitting Secretaries of State for some or all of their terms.